Home > FAQ > Pole Fitness FAQ > Is Pole Dancing High Impact?

 you may not be comfortable discussing with your doctor whether pole

-dancing is appropriate for you.
+dancing is an appropriate form of exercise for you.

 If that's the case, please make